stephensamonte/Learning-AI-GTA5/README.md

 ## Installing TensorFlow

+## Check to see everything is set up correctly
+- Run `$ python testEnvironment.py`.
+You should see the version numbers of installed packages.
+- Results: <br/>
+	$ opencv: 4.0.0
+	$ numpy: 1.15.4
+	$ pyscreenshot: 0.5.1

 # Run the program
 - Open the .py file in the Python IDLE terminal and hit run.